Introduction of Token Ring

 Structure & Working Mechanism

-• In a token ring, the only one token circulates around the ring network whenever all stations are idle.
-When a station wants to transmit a data frame, they seize the circulating token and remove it from the ring before transmitting.
+• In this, only one token circulates around the ring network whenever all stations are idle.
+When a station wants to transmit a data frame, it seizes the circulating token and removes it from the ring before transmitting.
 Because there is only one token, only one station can transmit at a given instant, thus solving the channel access problem.

-• In case of token ring token is passed from a node to the physically adjacent node.
+• In this case, the token is passed from a node to the physically adjacent node.

-• In token ring, a node currently holding the token has the ‘right to transmit’.
-When it has got data to send, it transmits the data and then forwards the token to the next physical node in the ring.
+• In this, a node currently holding the token has the ‘right to transmit’.
+When it has data to send, it transmits the data and then forwards the token to the next physical node in the ring.
 If a node currently holding the token has no data to send, it simply forwards the token to the next node.

 Use

-• This protocol is used to create/prepare a specific LAN for an institution, but rarely used now.
+• This protocol is used to create/prepare a specific LAN for an institution but is rarely used now.

 Loading